Kellogg to split into 3; snacks, cereals, plant-based food | Business

 Kellogg Co, the maker of Frosted Flakes, Rice Krispies and Eggo, will split into three companies focused on cereals, snacks and plant-based foods.

-Kellogg's which also owns and MorningStar Farms, the plant-based food maker, said Tuesday that the spinoff of the yet to be named cereal and plant-based foods companies should be completed by the end of next year.
-Kellogg's had net sales of $14.2 billion in 2021, with $11.4 billion generated by its its snack division.
+Kellogg's, which also owns MorningStar Farms, the plant-based food maker, said Tuesday that the spinoff of the yet-to-be-named cereal and plant-based foods companies should be completed by the end of next year.
+Kellogg's had net sales of $14.2 billion in 2021, with $11.4 billion generated by its snack division, which makes Cheez-Its, Pringles and Pop-Tarts, among other brands.
 Cereal accounted for another $2.4 billion in sales last year while plant-based sales totaled around $340 million.

 "These businesses all have significant standalone potential, and an enhanced focus will enable them to better direct their resources toward their distinct strategic priorities," said CEO Steve Cahillane.
+Cahillane will become chairman and CEO of the global snacking company.
+The management team of the cereal company will be named later.
+The board of directors has approved the spin-offs.
 Shareholders will receive shares in the two spin-offs on a pro-rata basis relative to their Kellogg holdings.
-The company's corporate headquarters will move from Battle Creek, Michigan, to Chicago, but it will maintain dual headquarters in both cities for its snack company, which makes up about 80% of current sales.
+U.S. cereal sales have been waning for years as consumers moved to more portable products, like energy bars.
+They saw a brief spike during pandemic lockdowns, when more people sat down for breakfast at home.
+But sales fell again last year.

+Kellogg's cereal business was also rocked last fall by a 10-week strike by more than 1,000 workers at plants in Michigan, Nebraska, Pennsylvania and Tennessee.
+The strike ended after the company promised higher wages, enhanced benefits and a quicker path to permanent employment for its temporary workers.

+Kellogg said it would explore other options for its plant-based business, including a possible sale.
+U.S. plant-based meat sales have been plateauing in recent months after several years of strong growth.
+The cereal and plant-based meat companies will remain headquartered in Battle Creek, Michigan, where Kellogg was founded in 1906.
+The snack company __ which accounts for 80% of Kellogg's current sales __ will have dual campuses in Battle Creek and Chicago, with its headquarters in Chicago.
 Kellogg's three international headquarters in Europe, Latin America, and AMEA will remain in their current locations.

+Kellogg has been sharpening its focus on snacks for years.
+In 2019, the company sold its cookie, pie crust, ice cream cone and fruit business to the Ferraro Group.

-Companies have begun to split up at an accelerated pace, including General Electric, IBM and Johnson & Johnson, but such splits are more rare for food producers.
+Big-name companies have begun to split up at an accelerated pace, including General Electric, IBM and Johnson & Johnson, but such splits are more rare for food producers.
 The last major split in the sector was in in 2012, when Kraft split to create Mondelez.
-Shares of Kellogg Co. jumped 8% to $73.29 before the opening bell Tuesday.
+Mondelez made its own big play in the snack business on Monday, when it announced it will acquire Clif Bar & Co., a major energy bar company.
+The $2.9 billion deal is expected to close in the third quarter.

+This is a particularly perilous time in the food industry due to rising costs, both for labor and for material.
+Russia's invasion of Ukraine has pushed grain prices higher and this month, the U.S. reported that inflation is hitting four-decade highs.
+Shares of Kellogg rose almost 4% to $70.15 in morning trading Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)